EskoSalaka/mtgtools/README.md

 mtgtools is a collection of tools for easy and convenient handling and downloading of Magic: The Gathering card and set data on your computer.
 The card and set data can be easily downloaded from **Scryfall** API and/or **magicthegathering.io** API and it is saved in a ZODB - database, which is a native object database for Python.
 Everything is simply in Python, so no knowledge of SQL is needed to work with the database.
-It is developed for the purpose of creating new Magic: The Gathering content and software, research and just for fun.

 ## Features